Madoshakalaka/python-typing-to-typescript/readme.md

 # Limitations

-- This is currently in experimental stage.
+- This is currently in an experimental stage.
 We mostly guaranteed it would work on our own [schema.py](https://github.com/Madoshakalaka/python-typing-to-typescript/blob/master/tests/fixtures/long_test_original.py).
 Some Python typing features are not coded in yet (to name a few: `Any` `Dict` `dict` `Optional`).
 Don't be sad!
 Most infrastructural work is already done in [python_nodes.ts](https://github.com/Madoshakalaka/python-typing-to-typescript/blob/master/python_nodes.ts).
 It will be easy to support these features.
 Pull request / feature requests are welcome.
+See below in [Typing Support](#typing-support) section for what is supported.
 - You need to specify a python interpreter.
 It defaults to `python3` if not provided.
 And **We encourage using python 3.9**.
 For now, this is intended to use with python 3.9.
 Over python versions, python ast specification has changed.
 What was an `Ellipsis` Node in python3.6 (dotdotdot notation), for example, is now a `Constant` Node.
 Different python versions need to be